.

 Once the system can deliver everything on this page, it could provide further solutions like a convertible alternative currency that might be mandated in the legislation.
 We call this system-specific micro-currency POETs (Parallel Official Economy Tokens).
 They could differ from Bitcoin, Facebook Diem, or crypto-currency experiments by central banks in that:

-• Tokens can decay: A rule that each token expires if not transferred as part of a purchase within four weeks would drive velocity and activity.
+- Tokens can decay: A rule that each token expires if not transferred as part of a purchase within perhaps four weeks would drive velocity and activity.

-Telecoms carriers have to enable free 911/999 calls as a condition of their license from government.
+Telecoms carriers have to enable free 911/999 calls as a condition of their licenses.
 Similarly, POEMs’ operators could be compelled to provide specified services at no-charge to users.
-They might include:
+This integral civic software can be a by-product of the main trading engine.
+It could include the functions of standalone systems like India’s Aadhaar, Estonia’s e-voting, eHerkenning in the Netherlands, or Ukraine’s Diia technology.
+Specific requirements might include:

-• Job transfers: System data and search tools would be invaluable for a hiring manager seeking full-timers.
-The consortium would rather keep users in its markets, so facilities that help hire of reliable flexible workers might be specifically mandated as an add-on.
+- Job transfers: POEMs’ data and search tools would be invaluable for a hiring manager seeking full-timers.
+The consortium would rather keep users in its markets, so facilities that support hiring for off-platform positions might be specifically mandated as an add-on.

-• Volunteering: Any user wanting to donate their time could ensure for-pay activity remained their priority. (“I am available for work between 2PM and 6PM today, if I have no paid work by 1PM release those hours to any of my approved animal charities”).
+- Volunteering: Any user wanting to donate their time could ensure for-pay activity remained their priority. (“I am available for work between 2PM and 6PM today, if I have no paid work by 1PM offer those hours to my approved animal charities”).

-• Voting: Individuals could have their say in local petitions, or formal elections, using their POEMs’ constantly re-authenticated ID.
+- Voting: Individuals could have their say in local petitions, referenda, or formal elections, using their POEMs’ constantly re-authenticated ID.

-• Social groups: These could be formed and administered by any verified user.
-Neighborhood forums might be used to give away surplus food, keep an eye on the vulnerable, and report issues, all backed by users’ POEMs’ reliability records.
+- Social groups: These could be formed and administered by any verified user.
+Neighborhood forums might be used to give away surplus food, keep an eye on the vulnerable, and report issues, all backed by users’ POEMs’ reliability records as each person wished.

-• Resolution: If a purchase goes sour, buyer and seller need facilities like automated taking of affidavits, settlement suggestions, online adjudication, and enforcement of judgments.
+- Resolution: If a purchase goes sour, buyer and seller need facilities like automated taking of affidavits, settlement suggestions, online adjudication, and enforcement of judgments.
+Interfacing into courts may be permitted.
 A dishonest party should expect to have their standing or activities on POEMs curtailed; just as a bad driver gets points on their license.

-• Official interactions: Overrides that allow officials to redirect market activity in an emergency, crime reporting, license renewals and other non-financial interactions with government should also be built in to POEMs.
+- Official interactions: Overrides could allow officials to transparently redirect market activity in an crisis.
+More mundane transactions such as change-of-address updates, crime reporting, license renewals, and other touchpoints with public agencies could also be integral.

 OK Computer

 There should be no cap on the returns possible for operators of a well run POEMs.
 But the greatest threat to their revenue must remain akin to a run on a bank: users start distrusting the system and – able to instantly download all their data – exit for alternative services.
-Your top priority as architect: The tech. has to constantly reinforce trustworthiness.
+This ensures a constant priority for system architecture, constantly reinforcing trustworthiness.